WATER-STEAM-CONDENSED CYCLE

 Requires control of quality in weekly, fortnightly or monthly by a chemical engineer, as well as the dosage of a chemical treatment-specific depending on the water quality of each user.

-A good boiler water quality control system should include weekly, biweekly, or monthly reviews by a qualified chemical engineer, as well as the administering of a customized chemical treatment.
-Additionally, a scheduled system of purges is required to rid the water of sludge and chemical products resulting from preexisting contamination.
+A good boiler water quality control system should include weekly, biweekly, and monthly reviews by a qualified chemical engineer, as well as the administering of a customized chemical treatment.
+Additionally, a scheduled system of blowdowns is required to rid the water of sludge and chemical products resulting from preexisting contamination.

 BLOWDOWN SEPARATOR TANK